hirdav/Historic-Data-Downlaod-Upstox-Api/README.md

 ### 1. Authorization and Token Generation

-Authenticate using the Upstox API by generating an access token: go to the file Accec token generation
+Authenticate using the Upstox API by generating an access token: go to the file Access token generation

 # Go to the python file Access token Generation